Isdavehill/Isdavehill/README.md

 ![Hi, i'm dave](/images/dave-banner.png)

 ## Accessibility Advocate
-I am passionate about accessibility, using my knowledge and a combination of manual testing and automated tools to ensure an inclusive experience for users.
+I am passionate about accessibility, using my knowledge and a combination of manual testing and automated tools to ensure an inclusive user experience.

 ## Tech & Social Interests